-- Your health insurer covers some or all of the hospital costs (such as accommodation). - Medicare covers some of the doctors' costs. - Your health insurer covers some or all of the remaining doctors' costs. - As a private patient, you can choose your hospital, doctor and specialist.
+- Your health insurer covers some or all of the hospital costs (such as accommodation). - Medicare covers some of the doctors' costs. - Your health insurer covers some or all of the remaining doctors' costs. - You can choose your hospital, doctor and specialist.